California Mileage Reimbursement: Labor Code 2802 Basics

 But that’s not all Timeero has to offer regarding mileage.
 Several other mileage-related features may benefit your business.

-For example, if you enter the job destination when assigning your employees, Timeero will show them the shortest route to take.
+For example, if you enter the job destination when assigning employees to jobs, Timeero will show them the shortest route to take.

-Timeero can suggest the shortest route to your employees
+Timeero can suggest the shortest route to the job site

 You can also compare the actual route an employee took with the route that was suggested.
-The Suggested Route feature world great for promoting employee accountability.
+The Suggested Route feature is a great way to promote employee accountability.

 Timeero's Suggested Route Feature

-And, as commuter mileage is not tax-deductable, Timeero also offers a Commuter Mileage feature.
-You can simply enter each employee’s mileage commute distance, and the app will track business mileage after this threshold is reached.
+Since commuter mileage is not tax-deductible, Timeero also offers a Commuter Mileage feature.
+Simply enter each employee’s commute distance, and the app will track business mileage after this threshold is reached.

 We built our app with our users in mind.
-Besides tracking mileage, Timeero has other notable functionalities to help you streamline your business processes and cut unnecessary costs:
+Aside from tracking mileage, Timeero has other notable functionalities to help you streamline your business processes and cut unnecessary costs:

-If you’re short on time, you can just watch a free demo or start your 14-day free trial today to see what sets Timeero apart from its competitors and why so many businesses are choosing us as their partners.
+If you’re short on time, you can book a free demo or start your 14-day free trial today to see what sets Timeero apart from its competitors and why so many businesses are choosing us as their partners.

 No, employees cannot waive their rights to these compensations.
 Employee contracts can contain a provision that tells them they have no right to reimbursement, but that kind of provision is null, and the court won’t enforce it.

-There are no special requirements regarding Califonia mileage reimbursement in terms of occupation or salary range.
-What’s important under this state’s Labor Code 2802 is the nature of the expense incurred - employee expenses must be business incurred.
+There are no special requirements regarding California mileage reimbursement in terms of occupation or salary range.
+What’s important under California Labor Code 2802 is the nature of the expense incurred - employee expenses must be business related .

-Are the IRS Rates Required by the Law?
+Are The IRS Rates Required To Be Used By Law?

 No, the IRS mileage reimbursement rates are optional.
 Most businesses use them as a guideline for appropriate compensation for using a personal vehicle for business purposes.
 However, the IRS rate reflects the national average, so it may not be best suited for the costs incurred in California.

-Is Daily Commute to and From Work Included in the Compensation?
+Is The Daily Commute To And From Work Included In Compensation?

 Reimbursements for business-related expenses can be taxable or tax-deductible depending on several factors.
 If the following criteria are met, work expense isn’t taxable: